 How do we move our fridges? – you guessed, it laying down!

 It’s just easier and less risky.
 If you do it right, it makes it easier to get in and out of a ute tray, you just tip it over onto a blaneket hanging a bit over the side and then lever it in, it can be done with one person.
 You’ve got less risk when you’re on the road, our fridges aren’t going anywhere, but if they were standing up and held by only a ratchet strap – its probably going to become a projectile in an accident, and even under normal conditions ratchets and ropes often work their way loose, and now your fridge is going out the side next time you make a hard turn.

 It doesn’t seem to matter which way you face the fridge, if it’s in a trailer or a ute, regardless of taped doors, they will find a way to open.
 Face it front, doors open under braking, face it any other way, and they open when you hit 60 k’s.
+If the doors open you can bert that the shelves will slide out and either fly away, or come out just enough to jam against the door.
+The door then comes flying closed, slamming into the shelf and damaging both the door and the shelf.
+Straps can also leave marks on the outside of the fridge, and can even dent the fridge if too tight – they are only made of relatively thin sheet metal after all.
 Its just anxiety inducing.
 If you’re moving a fridge in the back of a ute or trailer, do yourself a favour, lay down a blanket, and lay the fridge on top.
 Centre it and tie it down or ratchet it.
 Leave it off for a day on the other end.
 Job done.